n4demo/lifesigns/Readme.md

 # Audience
 Developers, Solution Architects

-# Migrating Applications into Docker images
+# Lifesigns
-This code generates real time lifesigns data for consumption via an Azure Event Hub
+This code generates real time lifesigns data for consumption via an Azure Event Hub.
+It should be run in a docker container.